wpmetabox/docsv2/docs/extensions/mb-custom-table.md

 } )
 ```

-But for some reason, if you can't run the code when activate your plugin, it's totally fine to run the code in `init` or `plugins_loaded` hook.
+But if you can't run the code when activate your plugin, it's totally fine to run the code with the `init` or `plugins_loaded` hook.

 ### Using existing tables

 You can also use an existing table to store your data.
-The table can be [manually created](https://codex.wordpress.org/Creating_Tables_with_Plugins) by a plugin, theme or any tool like phpMyAdmin.
+The table can be [manually created](https://codex.wordpress.org/Creating_Tables_with_Plugins) by a plugin, a theme or any tool like phpMyAdmin.
 To use it with Meta Box:

 - **The custom table must have the ID column**.
 It's required to connect entries in the custom table with WordPress posts, terms, or users table.
 - **The columns in the custom table much match the field IDs in your meta box**.